-It was back on March 28th of 1937 when Joseph Gedeon showed up with a bouquet of white lilies to 216 East 50th Street in the fashionable Beekman Hill section of New York City.
+It was back on March 28, 1937, when Joseph Gedeon showed up with a bouquet of white lilies to 216 East 50th Street in the fashionable Beekman Hill section of New York City.
 Gedeon had been separated from his wife Mary for the previous few years and he had been invited by her to join the rest of the family for Easter dinner.
 Upon arrival at the apartment building, he pressed the buzzer to be let up, but there was no reply.
 So, he waited in the lobby for his daughter Ethel and her husband Joseph Kudner.
-Upon their arrival, they buzzed up again, but still received no answer.
+Upon their arrival, they buzzed up again but still received no answer.

 Mrs. Gedeon sublet two of the bedrooms to boarders, so they first checked the room of a professional model named Lucy Blacco.
 Upon opening the door, Mr. Gedeon discovered the nude body of his 20-year-old daughter Veronica – Ronnie for short.
 She had been strangled to death.